“Plants give us oxygen for the lungs and for the soul.” — Linda Solegato.

 - Did you know that before the 16th century, carrots were purple, white, or yellow?
 The orange carrot came into existence in the 17th century.

 - Onions add flavor and texture to food, but did you know that eating a lot of onions can make you feel sleepy?
-Well, onion contains high amounts of the L-tryptophan amino acid, which acts as a natural sedative.
+Well, onions contain high amounts of the L-tryptophan amino acid, which acts as a natural sedative.

-- Botanically, tomato, green bean, eggplant, avocado, pumpkin, and cucumber are fruits, whereas rhubarb and corn are vegetables.
+- Botanically, tomato, green beans, eggplant, avocado, pumpkin, and cucumber are fruits, whereas rhubarb and corn are vegetables.

 - Apples look rosy-pink, and so do plums, cherries, peaches, and apricot.
 But did you know all these fruits belong to the rose family?